Aleppo offensive (June–July 2016): Rebel counter-attacks repelled, southern Army advances

 On 11 July, the rebels made an attempt to relieve pressure on the Mallah front by attacking Aleppo's city center.
 The assault started with the detonation of a tunnel bomb that killed 19 soldiers.
 After the tunnel blast, a group of 7 rebel fighters emerged behind Army lines from another tunnel on a suicide mission to inflict maximum casualties.
 Initially, the rebels managed to capture 10 buildings before they were pushed back and the attack was ultimately repelled.
 Meanwhile, government troops made more advances towards the al-Layramoun roundabout, as they captured the Sadkop Gas Factory.
-Pro-government Palestinian militiamen were also reported to had captured several areas at the Handarat Camp.
+Pro-government Palestinian militiamen were also reported to have captured several areas at the Handarat Camp.

 On 12 July, the rebels made a diversionary attack on the Al-Breij front, in the northeast of Aleppo, and then conducted their main assault against Mallah again.
 Initially, they made some gains, including capturing a strategic hill.
 However, they were once again pushed back by heavy artillery fire and air-strikes by the next day.
 Meanwhile, the military made more progress in the Bani Zeid district.

 Following the second failed rebel counter-attack against the Castello Road, the Ahrar al-Sham rebel group, which had not participated in the offensive, criticized rebel forces who were attempting to retake the Mallah Farms by stating it was "military suicide.
 It only yields defeat and collapsed morale".
 Ahrar al-Sham was itself criticized by other rebel groups for not participating in the fighting.

 By the evening of 13 July, the military secured the whole al-Khalidiyah district and most of the al-Layramoun industrial area, after capturing the last several rebel-held buildings in al-Khalidiyah, as well as al-Layramoun's gas factory, market and glass factory.
 Three days later, the Army made a new advance, supported by Russian air-strikes, in the al-Layramoun district, while the rebels retook some positions in Bani Zeid.